open-telemetry/oteps/text/trace/0157-messaging-semantic-conventions.md

 which is not in scope for this OTEP.

-However, having a too high number of span links in a single trace or having too many traces linked together can make visualization and analysis of traces inefficient.
+However, having a too high number of span links in a single trace or having too many traces linked together can make the visualization and analysis of traces inefficient.
 This problem is not related to sampling and needs to be addressed by the semantic conventions.